UpStairs Lounge arson attack: Legacy

-In 1998 the reconstituted MCC congregation in New Orleans (Big Easy Metropolitan Community Church, since renamed again to MCC of New Orleans) held a 25th anniversary service to commemorate the arson and its 32 deaths.
+In 1998, the reconstituted MCC congregation in New Orleans (Big Easy Metropolitan Community Church, since renamed again to MCC of New Orleans) held a 25th anniversary service to commemorate the arson and its 32 deaths.
 This event is significant because, unlike the one it memorialized, the 300 members of the congregation refused to hide their faces and instead insisted on entering and leaving the event through the church's front doors.

+In 2003, a memorial plaque was placed in the sidewalk on the site of the fire; in 2019 it was refurbished.
+In April 2024, the plaque was stolen.
+In June 2025, on the eve of the 52nd anniversary of the fire, the plaque was replaced.

-In 2008 The North American Convocation of Pro-LGBT Christians planned to hold its "Many Stories, One Voice" event in New Orleans to commemorate the 25th anniversary of the conference (and the 35th anniversary of the tragedy), but eventually canceled the conference for the year due to Hurricane Gustav.
-In 2008 local artist Skylar Fein constructed an art installation titled Remember the Upstairs Lounge.
+In 2008, The North American Convocation of Pro-LGBT Christians planned to hold its "Many Stories, One Voice" event in New Orleans to commemorate the 25th anniversary of the conference (and the 35th anniversary of the tragedy), but eventually canceled the conference for the year due to Hurricane Gustav.
+In 2008, local artist Skylar Fein constructed an art installation titled Remember the Upstairs Lounge.
 The New Orleans Museum of Art has since acquired Fein's art exhibit, which includes a reproduction of the bar.

 In 2013, noting the 40th anniversary of the fire, the Archbishop of New Orleans, Gregory Michael Aymond, issued a statement of regret that his predecessor, Archbishop Philip Hannan, and the local church leadership ignored the arson attack.
 Aymond wrote to Time magazine that "In retrospect, if we did not release a statement we should have to be in solidarity with the victims and their families ...
 The church does not condone violence and hatred.
 If we did not extend our care and condolences, I deeply apologize."

 Depiction in media

 Coverage of the fire by news outlets minimized the fact that LGBT patrons constituted the majority of the victims, while editorials and talk radio hosts made light of the event.
-No government officials made mention of the fire.
+No government officials or major religious figures made mention of the fire for several days, if not weeks.
+After returning from a trip in Europe, New Orleans Mayor Moon Landrieu held a routine press conference on July 11, 1973, where a gay reporter questioned him about the "homosexual angle" to the tragedy affecting community response.
+Landrieu stated that he was "not aware of any lack of concern in the community."
+New Orleans Archbishop Philip Hannan, silent for weeks, offered brief remarks at the end of a column about human rights in the archdiocesan newspaper The Clarion Herald in mid-July 1973.
 As Robert L. Camina, writer/director of a documentary about the fire (Upstairs Inferno), said in 2013, "I was shocked at the disproportionate reaction by the city government.
 The city declared days of mourning for victims of other mass tragedies in the city.
 It shocked me that despite the magnitude of the fire, it was largely ignored."